Megasztár

-Megasztár - Voice of the Year was a Hungarian a music talent show that started in 2003 on TV2.
+Megasztár – Voice of the Year is a Hungarian music talent show that started in 2003 on TV2.
 While it is widely considered an unlicensed clone of the British television show Pop Idol (and sometimes even referred to as Hungarian Idol), TV2 maintains that it is a distinct format created by SBS management member Christoph Buerge.
 The sixth season was the last, because TV2 bought the license of The Voice.

-The Hungarian edition of The Voice premiered in fall 2012; it will be the rival show to X-Faktor.
+On 21 February 2024, TV2 announced that after 12 years, Megasztár would return to the screen with a new season.

 Impact

-The show is notable for not only stirring up but, in the end, radically changing the pop music world in the Hungary of the 2000s, often criticized due to the lack original talent that Megasztár set out to find.
-As Péter Geszti said during the third season finale, "Hungarian pop musicians are afraid of Megasztár singers because the latter are extruding the former from the pop market."
+The show is notable for not only stirring up but, in the end, radically changing the pop music world in the Hungary of the 2000s, often criticized due to the lack of original talent that Megasztár set out to find.
+As Péter Geszti said during the third-season finale, "Hungarian pop musicians are afraid of Megasztár singers because the latter are extruding the former from the pop market."

 Indeed, three albums from Megasztár singers already finished in Hungary's official top ten sales list, and by 2005, five of the top ten sellers were Megasztár-related albums.

 Show format

 Auditions

 Auditions for each season are organized in the summer.
-In these, entrants (the number of whom reached several tens of thousands by season 3) each introduce themselves in front of the jury (already familiar with their application, consisting of a CV and a number of songs given as favourites) with a song either selected by them or the jury, who may either ask them to stop or continue based on their performance.
+In these, entrants (the number of whom reached several tens of thousands by season 3) each introduce themselves in front of the jury (already familiar with their application, consisting of a CV and a number of songs given as favorites) with a song either selected by them or the jury, who may either ask them to stop or continue based on their performance.